zhouhuasong-sys/DcSConv/README.md

 # DcSConv

-This is the reference PyTorch implementation for training and testing depth estimation models using the method described in
+This is the reference PyTorch implementation for training and testing depth estimation models based on the Monodepth2 and CADepth baseline using the method described in

 > **Adaptive Dept-converted-Scale Convolution for Self-supervised Monocular Depth Estimation**